Awards For You

 Sakura: "It was a lie...?"

-*Eriol and Syaoran talk to Sakura about going to the craft store with her.
+*Eriol and Syaoran talk to Sakura about going to craft store.
 A moment later... *

 Yamazaki: "The battle between the legendary salmon and the bears lasted 50 long years, and..."